juanoude/summaries/Terraform/courses/aws-with-terraform.md

 * InfraStructure as coode (IaC)
 * Open Source
 * Has versioning
+	* Leverages automation and evolution for the infrastructure;
-	* Either create or alter, it would never create the
+	* Either create or alter, it would never create the same resource twice;
+* It is agnostic (AWS /

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTM4MTQ4NzUwLC0xODc1MTg4MzM3XX0=
+eyJoaXN0b3J5IjpbLTEwNDM4NjE5ODUsLTE4NzUxODgzMzddfQ
+==
 -->